 More Than Just Bourbon

-With soil fed by both the Mississippi and Ohio rivers, it makes perfect sense that Kentucky has continued to be one of the country's most prominent agricultural producing states.
-The same rivers that source 95% of the world’s bourbon are the same nutrient-rich rivers that feed our plants.
+With soil fed by both the Mississippi and Ohio rivers, it makes perfect sense that Kentucky has continued to be one of the country's most prominent agricultural states.
+The same rivers that source 95% of the world’s bourbon are the same nutrient-rich waters that feed some of the purest farms in the country.
 With water traveling in excess of 2000 miles, it’s impossible to naturally duplicate such a unique water supply and soil composition.

-Our farm, lab, and production facility have been granted special permission from the Kentucky Department of Agriculture as a member of their Industrial Hemp Pilot Program.
-With Kentucky offering such a unique environment and landscape, our CBD oil is unlike anything else available in the United States.
+With only limited farms being granted permission from the Kentucky Department of Agriculture as a member of their Industrial Hemp Pilot Program, we’re able to be extremely selective regulating our source.
+Kentucky offers such a unique growing environment and landscape, our products use some of the purest CBD oil available in the United States.